zed-alpha/shadow-gadgets/README.md

 ### Miscellanea

-Aside from the main shadow tools, there are a handful of utilities to help with applying, testing, and debugging library features.
+Aside from the main shadow tools, there are a handful of utilities to help with applying, testing, and debugging the library's features.

 - A [`ShadowGadgets`][ShadowGadgets] object holds a few flags for the active draw method, logs, and error handling. ([wiki page][ShadowGadgetsWiki])